-As per (i) transparency declarations made by shareholders who are compelled to disclose their shareholdings pursuant to the Belgian law of 2 May 2007 on the notification of significant shareholdings and the articles of association of AB InBev, (ii) notifications made by such shareholders to AB InBev on a voluntary basis prior to 31 December 2022 for the purpose of updating the above information, (iii) notifications received by AB InBev in accordance with Regulation (EU) No 596/2014 of the European Parliament and of the Council of 16 April 2014, and (iv) information included in public filings of AB InBev with the US Securities and Exchange Commission and taking into account the ordinary shares of AB InBev held by Fonds Baillet Latour SC, Fonds Voorzitter Verhelst SRL and Rayvax, EPS, EPS Participations, Olia 2 AG, Santa Venerina, BRC, LTS Trading, and the Stichting controlled in aggregate 42.42% of the voting rights attached to AB InBev's outstanding shares on 31 December 2022 (excluding the treasury shares held by AB InBev and its subsidiaries on 31 December 2022) and are deemed to be interested in the Shares AB InBev is interested in.
+As per (i) transparency declarations made by shareholders who are compelled to disclose their shareholdings pursuant to the Belgian law of 2 May 2007 and the articles of association of AB InBev, (ii) notifications made by such shareholders to AB InBev on a voluntary basis prior to 31 December 2023 for the purpose of updating the above information, (iii) notifications received by AB InBev in accordance with Regulation (EU) No 596/2014 of the European Parliament and of the Council of 16 April 2014, and (iv) information included in public filings of AB InBev with the US Securities and Exchange Commission and taking into account the ordinary shares of AB InBev held by Fonds Baillet Latour SC, Fonds Voorzitter Verhelst SC and Rayvax, EPS, EPS Participations, Olia 2 AG, BRC, and the Stichting, those entities controlled in aggregate 42.24% of the voting rights attached to AB InBev's outstanding shares on 31 December 2023 (excluding the treasury shares held by AB InBev and its subsidiaries on 31 December 2023).

 (3) BRC is controlled indirectly by MM.
-Jorge Paulo Lemann, Carlos Alberto da Veiga Sicupira and Marcel Herrmann Telles and directly by S-BR Global and BR Global Investments SCS, that in their turn directly hold respectively a 47.17% interest and a 9.23% interest in BRC.
-Marcel Herrmann Telles indirectly owns a 24.728% interest in S-BR Global through a chain of wholly-owned subsidiaries (i.e. MTFD Holdings and Santa Paciencia).
-Carlos Alberto da Veiga Sicupira indirectly owns a 19.927% interest in S-BR Global through a chain of wholly-owned subsidiaries (i.e. FS Holdings, CCCHHS Holding Ltd. and Santa Heloisa).
-Jorge Paulo Lemann indirectly owns a 55.345% interest in S-BR Global through a chain of wholly-owned subsidiaries (i.e. Inpar VOF, Stichting Enable, Inpar Investment Fund and Santa Erika).
-BR Global SCS is controlled by BR Global GP in which each of Jorge Paulo Lemann, Carlos Alberto da Veiga Sicupira and Marcel Herrmann Telles indirectly holds (respectively through Santa Erika, Santa Heloisa and Santa Paciencia), a 33.33% interest.
-Besides, LTS Trading (in which each of Jorge Paulo Lemann, Carlos Alberto da Veiga Sicupira and Marcel Herrmann Telles holds a 33.33% interest) holds a 0.00023% interest in AB InBev.
+Jorge Paulo Lemann, Carlos Alberto da Veiga Sicupira and Max Van Hoegaerden Herrmann Telles and directly by S-BR Global and BR Global Investments SCS, that in their turn directly hold respectively a 47.25% interest and a 9.24% interest in BRC.
+Max Van Hoegaerden Herrmann Telles indirectly owns a 24.73% interest in S-BR Global through a chain of wholly-owned subsidiaries (i.e. MCHTCO and Santa Paciencia).
+Carlos Alberto da Veiga Sicupira indirectly owns a 19.93% interest in S-BR Global through a chain of wholly-owned subsidiaries (i.e. FS Holdings, CCCHHS Holding Ltd. and Santa Heloisa).
+Jorge Paulo Lemann indirectly owns a 55.3% interest in S-BR Global through a chain of wholly-owned subsidiaries (i.e. Inpar VOF, Stichting Enable, Inpar Investment Fund and Santa Erika).
+BR Global SCS is controlled by BR Global GP in which each of Jorge Paulo Lemann, Carlos Alberto da Veiga Sicupira and Max Van Hoegaerden Herrmann Telles indirectly holds (respectively through Santa Erika, Santa Heloisa and Santa Paciencia), a 33.33% interest.

-Furthermore, Jorge Paulo Lemann also indirectly holds a 22.38% interest in BRC through a chain of wholly-owned subsidiaries (Santa Erika (holding a 2.38% interest in BRC), Maniro (holding a 16.69% interest in BRC and being a direct subsidiary of Inpar Investment Fund) and Cedar Trade (holding a 3.31% interest in BRC and being a direct subsidiary of Maniro) and a 0.013% interest in AB InBev through a chain of wholly owned subsidiaries (Olia 2 and Olia 2 AG); Carlos Alberto da Veiga Sicupira indirectly holds a 11.40% interest in BRC through a chain of wholly-owned subsidiaries (Santa Heloisa (holding a 0.86% interest in BRC), Santa Marcelina (holding a 9.03% interest in BRC and being a direct subsidiary of CCCHHS Holding) and SFI Management (holding a 1.51% interest in BRC and being directly held by Carlos Alberto da Veiga Sicupira); Marcel Herrmann Telles indirectly holds a 9.66% interest in BRC and a 0.17% interest in AB InBev through a chain of wholly-owned subsidiaries (i.e. MTFD Holdings and Santa Venerina).
+Furthermore, Jorge Paulo Lemann also indirectly holds a 22.42% interest in BRC through a chain of wholly-owned subsidiaries (Santa Erika (holding a 2.39% interest in BRC), Maniro (holding a 16.72% interest in BRC and being a direct subsidiary of Inpar Investment Fund) and Cedar Trade (holding a 3.31% interest in BRC and being a direct subsidiary of Maniro) and a 0.013% interest in AB InBev through a chain of wholly owned subsidiaries (Olia 2 and Olia 2 AG); Carlos Alberto da Veiga Sicupira indirectly holds a 11.41% interest in BRC through a chain of wholly-owned subsidiaries (Santa Heloisa (holding a 0.86% interest in BRC), Santa Marcelina (holding a 9.04% interest in BRC and being a direct subsidiary of CCCHHS Holding) and SFI Management (holding a 1.51% interest in BRC and being directly held by Carlos Alberto da Veiga Sicupira).

-On the basis of the latest shareholding information received by AB InBev, the ultimate control of BRC is jointly exercised by Marcel Herrmann Telles, Carlos Alberto da Veiga Sicupira and Jorge Paulo Lemann.
-In spite of such disclosure, Marcel Herrmann Telles and Carlos Alberto da Veiga Sicupira do not have an interest to be disclosed under the provisions of Divisions 2 and 3 of Part XV of the SFO.
+On the basis of the latest shareholding information received by AB InBev, the ultimate control of BRC is jointly exercised by Jorge Paulo Lemann, Carlos Alberto da Veiga Sicupira and Max Van Hoegaerden Herrmann Telles.
+In spite of such disclosure, Max Van Hoegaerden Herrmann Telles and Carlos Alberto da Veiga Sicupira do not have an interest to be disclosed under the provisions of Divisions 2 and 3 of Part XV of the SFO.